Slip and Fall Accidents in NYC

 - Spinal Cord Injuries (SCI) – One-fourth of all spinal cord injuries are caused by falls.
 Falls are the leading cause of SCI’s in people over 65.

-- Other serious injuries from falls include ligament damage, pinched nerves and pulled or torn muscles.
+- Other serious injuries from falls include soft tissue damage, ligament damage, pinched nerves, pulled or torn muscles and cuts and bruises.